 (509) 932-0082 22561 Rd.
-T.7 SW, Mattawa, WA 99349 1 1⁄2 miles North of Mattawa/Riverside of Hwy 243 www.ginkgowinery.com
+T.7 SW, Mattawa, WA 99349 11⁄2 miles North of Mattawa/Riverside of Hwy 243 www.ginkgowinery.com

-The wide array of Ginkgo Forest wines provides consumers with wines to enjoy for all occasions and lifestyles.
-Whether it's in the tasting room, while on a tour of our vineyard and winery, or at special events outside the winery, learning from each other enhances our wine experience.
+The wide array of Ginkgo Forest wines provides consumers with options to enjoy for all occasions and lifestyles.
+Whether it's in the tasting room, on a tour of our vineyard and winery, or at special events outside the winery, learning from each other enhances the experience.

-6. Mattawa
+6. MATTAWA